susizhang/German_Mindmap_Dictionary_frontend/README.md

 A visual way to make learning German easier, funnier and more efficient.

-This project is trying to visualize a German dictionary as mindmaps, so that German learners can learn German words easier,faster and more effectively!
+This project is trying to visualize a German dictionary as mindmaps, so that German learners can learn German words easier, faster and more effectively!

 ## How it looks